gymreklab/cse284-spring20/cse284-spring20-syllabus.md

 ## Course Structure

-The course will consist of 5 modules.
+The course will consist of 5 modules (Intro, ancestry, trait prediction, NGS, special topics).
 Each module will have a corresponding problem set due at the end of the module.
 Problem sets will be completed on JupyterHub, and will consist of a mixture of autograded programing assignments and short answer questions.
-We will occasionally have journal club discussions in class.
+We will have journal club discussions in class approximately every other week.
 For those discussions, you will be asked to submit some short answer questions before class.
 Finally, each student will work in a group to complete a final project, described below.

+Deadlines are set up such that at most 1 assignment is due in a given week (problem set, journal club, or project item).

 ## Course sessions
 Lectures are held MW 3:00-4:50 by Zoom.
 Class meetings will consist of two sections separated by a short 5 minute break.
 The first section will usually